 The use of exercises to correct flat feet is not a new concept.
 Over a century ago, programs of stretching and foot muscle strengthening were shown to be remarkably successful.

 These programs don’t seem to be as widely used today.
-It took me a lot of time to find the most effective exercises to fix flat feet.

 In this video, I’ll demonstrate four of the exercises from the program I used to develop my arches.

 Now, let’s take a closer look at the details of each off these exercises and how they can help flat feet.

 1. Short Foot